stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 that the `periodAllDays` function produces, when the `DayPeriod` is a `Month`, belong to the same year and month.

-Finally the `periodLength` was tested and in in this case the test suite is a combination of unit tests and property tests.
-Test are checking that the period's lenght of all months is at least 28 days and that February's lenght is correctly calculated in a leap and in a regular year.
+Finally the `periodLength` was tested and in this case the test suite is a combination of unit tests and property tests.
+Test are checking that the period's length of all months is at least 28 days and that February's length is correctly calculated in a leap and in a regular year.

 Do you remember the laws that were mentioned in the previous section, well those